Find answers to common questions about ArcGIS Pro.

 - Can I customize the ArcGIS Pro user interface?

 - How do I remove recent projects from the start page?

-- Can I make folder and database connections permanently available so I don't need to re-create them in new projects?
+- Can I make folder, database, and server connections permanently available so I don't need to create them again in new projects?

 - I added a map to my project and now I can't find it.
 Where did it go?